-- The learner is subject to a SEN statement, an Education Health and Care Plan or a learning difficulty assessment (LDA) conducted under section 139A of the Learning and Skills Act 2000. - The learner is aged between 16 and 25 and is on a course of further education at a school, college or training provider. - The course is deemed to be suitable and will provide an educational benefit to the learner as assessed by the learner's personal adviser and/or an educational psychologist nominated by the Local Authority. - The need for specific travel assistance has been identified in the learner's statement of special educational needs, Education Health and Care Plan or transition plan. - The learner lives more than 3 miles from the nearest reasonable and appropriate centre and is unable to undertake the journey by free public transport. - The learner has a disability or learning difficulty that would make it impracticable or dangerous for them to try to undertake a journey to school or college of less than 3 miles.
-Applications will be assessed on their own merits. - If a learner has been provided with a motability allowance or vehicle, then this will be taken into account and a decision may be made that additional travel assistance will not be provided. - If a learner is in receipt of a 16-19 Bursary, this will be taken into account in any decision about the amount of travel assistance that may be provided.
+- The learner is subject to a SEN statement, an Education Health and Care Plan or a learning difficulty assessment (LDA) conducted under section 139A of the Learning and Skills Act 2000. - The learner is aged between 16 and 25 and is on a course of further education at a school, college or training provider. - The course is deemed to be suitable and will provide an educational benefit to the learner, and has been agreed by the LA as appropriate. - The learner lives more than 3 miles from the nearest reasonable and appropriate centre and is unable to undertake the journey by free public transport. - The learner has a disability or learning difficulty that would make it impracticable or dangerous for them to try to undertake a journey to school or college of less than 3 miles.
+Applications will be assessed on their own merits. - If a learner has been provided with a Motability allowance or vehicle, then this will be taken into account and a decision may be made that additional travel assistance will not be provided. - If a learner is in receipt of a 16-19 Bursary, this will be taken into account in any decision about the amount of travel assistance that may be provided.